JacobSanford/docker-rtmp-multistream/README.md

 It is intended to complement traditional streaming software (OBS, etc.) by providing a single endpoint that relays the stream simultaneously to multiple services, and archives it to a local disk.

-This project is intended to be deployed on a dedicated PC, separate from the one running your streaming software.
+This project works best if deployed on a dedicated PC, separate from the one running your streaming software.

 [Prerequisites](docs/requirements.md) | [Quick Start Guide](docs/quickstart.md) | [Documentation](docs/README.md)